si618/pi-time/readme.md

 ### Software Improvements

 * Provide option to connect to existing WiFi access point instead of RPi, use RPi access point as fallback.
 * Add chat for riders, spectators and admin (different permissions, broadcast ability, etc.).
-Could be useful for event or emergency broadcast near sensors?
-* Instead of just timing laps, include optional score system (slopestyle, whipoff, speed and style, etc.) which is broadcast like lap times.
+* Instead of just timing laps, add scoring system (for slopestyle, dirt jams, etc.) which is broadcast like lap times.